Robbinsville High School (New Jersey): Raven Regiment

 The Raven Regiment received the "Best Visuals" award at the NJ State Marching Band Competition in 2009, and won fourth out of 23 bands at the Northern States Marching Band Competition in 2010.
 In their 2011 season, the Regiment took seventh out of 21 at Nationals in Allentown, Pennsylvania.
-The band also moved up from a IA class to a IIA class band.
+The band also moved up from an IA class to a IIA class band.

 In 2012, the Raven Regiment was the only New Jersey band invited to perform at the second annual Pearl Harbor Day Parade in Honolulu, Hawai'i.

 In 2014, the band received the award for "Best Color Guard" at the USBands IIA state championships.
 They later placed fifth out of 18 bands at the National Championships.

 The Raven Regiment moved up from a IIA to a IIIA class band in 2015.

 In 2018, the Raven Regiment won first place out of nine bands at the USBands New Jersey State Championships (IIIA) in Glassboro, New Jersey, on October 28.
 The following week, the Raven Regiment placed second out of 16 bands at the USBands A Class National Championships (III) in Allentown, Pennsylvania, on November 4.

-In 2022, the Raven Regiment moved up from a IIIA to a IVA class band.
+In 2022, the Raven Regiment moved up from a IIIA to an IVA class band.

-In 2024, the Raven Regiment placed 2nd out of 9 bands at the USBands New Jersey State Championships (IVA) in South Brunswick, New Jersey, on October 26.
+In 2024, the Raven Regiment performed the Grade 2 show Breakout, written by composer Randall Standridge.
+The band placed 2nd out of 9 at the USBands New Jersey State Championships (IVA) in South Brunswick, New Jersey, on October 26.
 The following week, the Raven Regiment placed fourth out of 11 bands at the USBands A Class National Championships (IVA) in Allentown, Pennsylvania, on November 3.

+In 2025, the Raven Regiment performed the Grade 3 show Mechanize, written by John Mapes and Ian Grom.
+The band placed 6th out of 10 at the USBands New Jersey State Championships (IVA) on their home turf, Robbinsville, on November 1.
+The following week, the Raven Regiment placed 4th out of 5 bands at the USBands A Class National Championships (IVA) in Allentown, Pennsylvania, on November 8.

+In 2026, the Raven Regiment is set to perform the Grade 2-3 show Hocus Pocus, written by Michael J. Miller and Jason Palmer.